minnyres/amule-win32/README.md

 # amule-win32

 [aMule](https://github.com/amule-project/amule) is an eMule-like client for the eDonkey and Kademlia networks.
 This repository distributes my personal [aMule](https://github.com/amule-project/amule) build for Windows.
+In addition to official [aMule](https://github.com/amule-project/amule), we also build the community fork [amule-dlp](https://github.com/persmule/amule-dlp) which supports dynamic leech protection (DLP).

-## Install
+## Download

-Download the binary files at the [releases](https://github.com/minnyres/amule-win32/releases/) page.
-There is no need to install.
-Just extract and use it.
+You can download the binary files at the [releases](https://github.com/minnyres/amule-win32/releases/latest) page.

 ## Usage